List of View Askewniverse characters: Bartleby and Loki

 Bartleby and Loki are two characters from Dogma.
 They were portrayed by Ben Affleck and Matt Damon, respectively.
 Bartleby's name comes from the short story "Bartleby, the Scrivener" and Loki's comes from the Norse god of the same name.

 Back during the earliest days of earth, Bartleby became friends with Loki, the Angel of Death.
 After Loki finished slaughtering the first born Egyptians, the two went out for a post-slaughter drink.
 During a drunken conversation, Bartleby convinces Loki that he should give up slaughtering humans in the name of God.
 Loki, taking the advice seriously, presents himself before God, throws down his fiery sword and gives God the finger.
-God, enraged by this act, banishes the two to a fate worse than Hell: spending eternity in Wisconsin (also decreeing that angels can no-longer drink alcohol).
-After a couple of millennia the two are anonymously clued-into a little-known loophole through plenary indulgence, thanks to a New Jersey church celebrating its centennial.
+God, enraged by this act, banishes the two to a fate worse than Hell: spending eternity in Wisconsin (also decreeing that angels can no longer drink alcohol).
+After a couple of millennia the two are anonymously clued into a little-known loophole through plenary indulgence, thanks to a New Jersey church celebrating its centennial.
 The two decide to journey to New Jersey in hopes of getting into Heaven, not knowing that it will wipe out the omniverse in the process.

-After a mishap on a bus, the two end up getting an update from the demon Azrael (Jason Lee) about Heaven and Hell's search for them and the threat of the Last Scion (Bethany Sloan (Linda Fiorentino)).
+After a mishap on a bus, the two end up getting an update from the demon Azrael (Jason Lee) about Heaven's and Hell's search for them and the threat of the Last Scion Bethany Sloan (Linda Fiorentino).
 The two decide to take his advice to lie low.
 They take a train to New Jersey, which happens to have Bethany and her friends on it.
 When their identities are revealed, the two then fight the group until they are thrown out of the moving train by Silent Bob.
 This is where Bartleby suddenly changes his genial, easy-going attitude to one of angst-ridden revenge against the Lord, and Loki changes his attitude to a more pacifist, meek one.
 The two walk the rest of their way to Jersey and arrive just in time for the church's centennial celebration.
-Here, after interrupting, Bartleby and Loki starts to kill everyone at the event one-by-one, knowing their own souls will be clean once they enter the church.
+Here, after interrupting, Bartleby and Loki start to kill everyone at the event one by one, knowing their own souls will be clean once they enter the church.